sethforprivacy/easy-fulcrum/README.md

 ## Setup

+### Required

 - `git clone https://github.com/sethforprivacy/easy-fulcrum.git && cd easy-fulcrum`
 - Configure RPC auth/user/password in the `.env` file
   - Be sure to change the default options, as they are insecure!
+  - Choose a username and generate a secure password
+  - Generate the `RPC_AUTH` value with https://github.com/jlopp/bitcoin-core-rpc-auth-generator

+### Optional

 - Increase Fulcrum memory variable if you can afford to give it more than 2GB of RAM during initial sync
   - The more you give it here the faster initial sync will be, and this RAM is *only* allocated during initial sync
 - Increase bitcoin dbcache variable in `bitcoin.conf` if you can afford to give it more than 2GB of RAM